 ‘Rushing to Get the Hay In’ by Reid McGrath The Society July 30, 2013 Beauty, Poetry 2 Comments The Farmer’s Wife He may as well be sitting on a piece Of junk john-boat out on some open lake.
 The field is shorn, divested of its fleece.
 The hay is tedded and the rusty rake Is resting now beside the tree-lined wall, Next to the tedder, stilly looking on, Like two quaint collies waiting for a call; While there, in wagon, stacking, is my son.
 While there, cat-black, looms a portentous cloud, White-veined with light, or crackled, like a glass; And there, my husband, donkey, that’s too proud, Endangers himself and my son, alas.
 But then again if we don’t have the hay: We prob’ly won’t last winter anyway.
 The Farmer Oh press on honey we are almost there.
 Most faithful tractor that I’ve ever owned.
 Pulling a baler that pulls up the hair Of Mother Earth which she has kindly loaned.
 Which we in turn will feed to hungry kine; And store in mow where dust shines down in slants; And feed it out right through the wintertime.
 The cows will spread it like some active ants.
 I am not worried; I believe in you.
 No rain will touch our sun-dried, fragrant hay.
 My wife’s a wart who doesn’t have a clue.
 No lightning will touch down on us today.
 My son, too busy, cannot count the gap Betwixt the lightning and the thunder’s rap.
 The Farmer’s Son I cannot think; it’s sad; I haven’t time.
 The bales come quick the quicker that he goes.
 My hands are creased and cut from the harsh twine.
 We bounce along over the humpbacked rows.
 I bounce and jerk and blist with hands quite numb; The field like some flag striped without the stars; My body scratched and broiled by the sun; We war with Nature yet we love these wars.
 Lo and behold I see the dark thing too, Out of the corner of my mote-fraught eye.
 I cannot look and yet I know the blue Is flagging to the black that’s coming nigh.
 As long as I’m his son: I cannot quit; No matter if, with lightning bolt, we’re hit.
 Reid McGrath is a poet living and working in the Hudson Valley.
-Featured Image: “Thunderstorm over Dordrecht,” Aelbert Cuyp, (Museum: Buehrle Collection) Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Featured Image: “Thunderstorm over Dordrecht,” Aelbert Cuyp, (Museum: Buehrle Collection) NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses kerry rawlinson July 30, 2013 LOVELY! with all the “angst” poetry out there, it’s so refreshing to read a poem that actually taps into the essence of our lives: earth; cultivation; life and death.
 Reply Bruce Dale Wise August 6, 2013 Thunderstorm Over Dordrecht, Aelbert Cuyp (1620-1691) The vast sky stretches high up over buildings and occasionally trees of moderate height on the far horizon.
 Jagged lightning holds command and crackles forth th’ electrical phenomenon that travels down sky’s thoroughfare above Dordrecht, the brilliant gold against the smoky-black cloud-spawn.
 Below, three windmills turn.
 The cows, seen in perspect, are calm, content; they do not overcompensate, react immoderately, nor jerk or act berzerk, to flashing lightning bolts.
 They simply rest sedate.
 There’s no new thing that they will come to understand; not much will change; there’s nothing they anticipate.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.